 PUTNAM This fall, Woodstock Building Associates, LLC, finished a restoration project in Putnam, turning a historic but derelict building into a large, airy carpentry workshop for the benefit of their clients, their tradespeople and the neighborhood.
 Woodstock Building Associates completely renovated the property for their needs while maintaining original structural features and some architectural details.
 The site brings a fresh look and positive economic growth to Woodstock Avenue.
-"The town is delighted to see the redevelopment of this property," said Putnam's Director of Economic and Community Development Carly DeLuca.
+"The town is delighted to see the redevelopment of this property," said Putnam's Director of Economic and Community Carly Development DeLuca.
 "Putnam has a rich history of entrepreneurs, and this structure is giving way to that next generation.
 It's important to continue developing Putnam as a walkable community.
 Investing in areas of town-not just the Downtown-is essential to making that a reality.
 It is especially cool to see this building with its historical significance being renovated.
 I commend the folks at WBA for taking on this project."
 Originally built in 1938, the building has had several uses over its 85-year existence.
 In the 1940s, it was home to Kelly Tire before they moved to their current School Street location.
 Union Textile and Engraving used the space for manufacturing in the 1950s.
 After the 1955 flood, the lower level was used by a local car dealer for storage until their new building was completed on Pomfret Street.
-Most locals will remember the building as the Putnam Candy Company.
-This business was owned and operated by Normand and Rose LaRose and later Thomas Beaudry and his family.
-The business eventually closed, and the building lay vacant for several years before being purchased by WBA.
-According to DeLuca, "One member of the Historical Society, Jeanne Benoit, remembers her father, a barber, would go in to buy 100 lollipops every week."
-Many local civic groups bought their fundraising supplies from Putnam Candy Company.
-The renovated space at 60 Woodstock Ave. features 2,600sf on the main floor plus a full lower level for storage.
+Most locals will The renovated space at 60 Woodstock Ave. features 2,600sf on the main floor plus a full lower level for storage.
 The wide open floor plan has work benches along either side and wooden racks at the back for trim storage.
-WBA Managing Partner Doug Porter says that while they completely renovated the building--fully abating asbestos and updating all mechanicals including electric, heat and plumbing--they also retained some original features, including beautiful wood flooring, doors and hardware.
-They even saved metal racks once used for candy to be used for lumber storage in the base- "We tried to maintain the character of the building, but it should be good for the next 30 years" says Porter years," says Porter.
-WBA is well known for custom mud rooms, bathrooms and kitchen projects as well as additions and new homes.
-They also provide plumbing and heating services, including Mitsubishi mini split systems.
-The entire building will be heated and cooled with Mitsubishi heat pumps.
-The large, open space is ideal for making and finishing trim work and cabinetry.
-"We wanted a place to work so we don't interfere with clients in their houses," says Porter.
+WBA Managing Partner Doug Porter says that while they completely renovated the building-fully abating asbestos and updating all mechanicals including electric, heat and plumbing--they also retained some original features, including beautiful wood flooring, doors and hardware.
+They even saved metal racks once used for "We wanted a place to work so we don't interfere with clients in their houses," says Porter.
 "We can fabricate everything here and bring to clients' homes so we don't interrupt their day to day lives."

 The building's original five-by-eight-foot front door is wide enough for deliveries and will be ideal for WBA to move cabinetry in and out.
 The lower level is perfect for storing cabinetry, plumbing supplies or other large items if a building site is not ready for installation.
-The building is also conveniently located just three minutes from WBA's new office and showroom space in Woodstock's Village Steven Keene, WBA Architect and Head of Design & Estimating, also notes that it's a good space for their tradespeople and to train apprentices.
-"Having a nice woodshop and an efficient work environment makes the guys happy, both seasoned workers and apprentices.
-They can get the sense that we are going to be here for a while-the knowledge of long term job security," he said.
+The building is also conveniently located just three minutes

-Bay Path FY25 Annual House Building Project Applications are now being accepted from anyone interested in having a house built in one of our 10 member communities
+Applications are now being accepted from anyone interested in having a house built in one of our 10 member communities